handshake-org/goosig/README.md

 # GooSig

-GooSig was created specifically for the [Handshake Project][handshake] to address a very specific problem: an [airdrop] to Github users' RSA keys allows Github users to be _identified on-chain_.
+GooSig was created for the [Handshake Project][handshake] to address a very specific problem: an [airdrop] to Github users' RSA keys allows Github users to be _identified on-chain_.
 In order to anonymize who is receiving coins from the airdrop, cryptographic trickery is required: GooSig allows the creation of signatures originating from RSA private keys _without revealing the RSA public key_.

-GooSig implements a [cryptographic protocol][protocol] devised by Dan Boneh and Riad Wahby which makes use of Groups of unknOwn Order.
+GooSig makes use of (G)roups of Unkn(o)wn (O)rder, and implements a [cryptographic protocol][protocol] devised by Dan Boneh and Riad S. Wahby at the [Stanford Center for Blockchain Research][cbr].
 It was originally ported from the python [reference implementation][libgoopy] to javascript, but has since been [implemented in C][c] as well.